sundgenomics/sundgenomics.github.io/dropin.md

 - Assistance in trying to recreate that fancy plot from that cool publication (Adrija)
 - Assistance in data exploration (Adrija)
 - Code reviews to improve research reproducibility (Adrija)

-The drop-in sessions take place in the room 4.5.17 every Wednesday between 13:00-14:00 and on zoom and are hosted by Adrija (adrija.kalvisa@sund.ku.dk) and Sen (sen.li@sund.ku.dk).

 [Sign up here to help yourself (and us) to estimate how long is your waiting time at the session](https://alumni.sharepoint.com/:x:/s/UCPH_SUND_GENOMICS_PLATFORM/Eaatkti-0o5HhmAHMnrLOZYBc2OfmxNl8WMQEZw0whuA2w?e=EgOZx7).
 Normally we allocate 20-30 minutes per person.